 Martin Green, Director Hull 2017, said: "In a year that is intended to bring the unexpected, ONE DAY, MAYBE promises to be one of the most exceptional events of the year. dreamthinkspeak have a reputation for producing work that takes you on incredible journeys and I cannot wait to join this one in September."

-Tickets for ONE DAY, MAYBE are being sold in two batches: 7am, Wednesday 31 May 2017 and [TIME] Wednesday 28 June 2017.
+Tickets for ONE DAY, MAYBE are being sold in two batches: 7am, Wednesday 31 May 2017 and 7.30pm, Wednesday 28 June 2017.
 They will be available from www.hull2017.co.uk/onedaymaybe.

 For further information contact: Anna Arthur( anna@annaarthurpr.com) or Joanna Hawkins (Joanna@annaarthurpr.com).